ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 !!! note

     The functioning of Object states can be set up differently in each installation.
-    Contact your site administrator for information on how to use the states in your case.
+    Contact your website administrator for information on how to use the states in your case.

 ## Bookmarks